MLB Exec's Bullish Red Sox Prediction Hinges On These Three Stars

 “The Red Sox will challenge for the AL wild card behind another great year from Eduardo Rodriguez, the return to form for J.D.
 Martinez and catcher Christian Vasquez establishing himself as a top-five catcher in the game,” the executive said.

 Martinez has been one of MLB’s best hitters in the first week of the season, and Vazquez has demonstrated his power at plate in the home runs he hit Tuesday night and Wednesday afternoon.
-After missing his first scheduled start of the season due to a dead arm, Rodriguez will make his 2021 debut Thursday when the Red Sox visit the Baltimore Orioles.
+After missing his first scheduled start of the season due to a dead arm, Rodriguez will make his 2021 debut Thursday when Boston visits the Baltimore Orioles.